taustation-fan/taustation-fan.github.io/README.md

 to do things (so corresponds to an increased *Social* skill).

-The *Item Repair* courses from the *Engineering* module allows you to repair weapons and armor on your own, instead of having to pay for it.
+The *Item Repair* courses from the *Engineering* module allows you to repair weapons and armor on your own, instead of having to pay for it, and serve as prerequisites for the *Ship Engineering* module.

 The *Spaceship Operations* module contains *Navigation*, *Technology* and *Handling* To be able to purchase a ship, you'll need (in that order): Navigation 1 and 2, Technology 1 and Handling 1.

+Additional *Ship Engineering* and *Advanced Ship Engineering* modules allow you to improve the fuel efficiency and damage resistance of your ships, as well as shorter Jump Gate travels.

 ## VIP Packs